-Please note: If you are enrolled at an accredited institution of higher education in New Jersey or are a New Jersey resident you must apply for the abovementioned fellowships through New Jersey Sea Grant Consortium.
-Please contact Dr. Peter Rowe, 732-872-1300, ext.
-31 or Claire Antonucci, 732-872-1300, ext.
-22 for further information regarding this process.
+PLEASE NOTE: If you are enrolled at an accredited institution of higher education in New Jersey or are a New Jersey resident you must apply for the above mentioned fellowships through New Jersey Sea Grant Consortium.
+Students DO NOT submit their applications for these fellowships into Grants.gov.
+That is done by the local program.

 Please contact Dr. Peter Rowe at 732-872-1300 x31 for further information regarding this process.